yash1595/MSP-SPI-Driver/README.md

 # SPI DRIVER
+This reposiroty has been shifted from https://github.com/yash1595/Projects to this link
+# Descriptions
 Device used:MSP432P401R
 This library is an attempt to write a custom SPI driver for MSP432.
 It has one dependency on the simplelink library containing the cs.h/cs.c files.